-ATHLETICS:
+ATHLETICS

-The school faction and interschool carnivals are usually in fourth term.
+The school faction and interschool athletics carnivals are usually in term 4.
 The emphasis is on participation by all children in the faction carnival with selection of the best competitors for the interschool carnival.
 Students from Years 3-6 participate in the interschool carnival.

-CROSS COUNTRY:
+CROSS COUNTRY

-This is held toward the end of term 2 and in conjunction with the Interschool Cross-Country Carnival (held later in the term).
+The school cross country event is held toward the end of term 2 and in conjunction with the Interschool Cross-Country Carnival (held later in the term).
 All students are encouraged to participate in the school faction event with a selected team competing at the interschool level.

-WINTER SPORTS CARNIVAL:
+WINTER SPORTS CARNIVAL

-This interschool carnival is usually held in Term 3 and encompasses many of the winter team sports.
+The winter sports interschool carnival is usually held in term 3 and encompasses many of the winter team sports.
 Teams are made up of Year 5 & 6 students.
 If there are not enough students to make up teams, then students may be selected from Year 4.

-2.8 SPECIALIST PROGRAMS - PHYSICAL EDUCATION
+2.8 SPECIALIST PROGRAMS

+PHYSICAL EDUCATION